ScottWilliamAnderson/scripts/powershell-profile/README.md

 The profile script now includes timing and logging functionality to measure the performance of each section.
 Timing information is logged to a file named `profile_timing.log` in the `powershell-profile` directory.
 The log file records the start time, end time, and duration for each section of the profile script.

+## 📝 Optional Logging

+Logging is optional and controlled by the `ENABLE_PROFILE_LOGGING` environment variable.
+By default, logging is disabled.
+To enable logging, set the `ENABLE_PROFILE_LOGGING` environment variable to `true`.

 For more information, refer to the main repository [here](../README.md).